JesuitDallasFTCTeams/AndroidBasicVisionTutorial/README.md

 Note that we also needed to change the build tools version to "22.0.1" in both Gradle files, as well as a dependency in the app Gradle file to "compile 'com.android.support:appcompat-v7:22.2.0'".

 We will be using an emulated virtual device that we can create in Android Studio to run our OpenCV applications.

+###Create a Virtual Device
+Our virtual device will use my Macbook Pro's built-in webcam as the emulated phone's back camera.
+We will use a fully emulated camera for the front camera, which we will not use with OpenCV in this tutorial.

+Using the Android Virtual Device Manager, let's create a new virtual device using the AVD icon.

+Running an Android emulation is quite memory intensive to forewarn you.
+Let's go ahead and create a new virtual device.

+For the sake of this example I will create a virtual Nexus 6.

+Now we want our emulated Nexus 6 to run Android Lollipop 5.1 using an x86 system image.

+You can leave the default settings on the main page of the device settings, but we need to activate the camera for our emulation to use with OpenCV.
+Open the advanced settings.

+Select the appropriate camera settings for the front and back cameras.
+Again, we will emulate the front camera and use a built-in webcam as the back camera for OpenCV.

+Go ahead and hit Finish.
+It may take a minute for our new virtual device to be saved.

+Once the virtual device is successfully saved, you can close the AVD Manager.

+Now let's start our virtual device up by running our app using the run icon.

+Launch the newly created emulator to run the app.

+The virtual device will boot up as if you had clicked the power button of a real device for the first time.
+This usually takes a bit longer than typical bootup time, but somewhere around 3 to 5 minutes is typical on my machine.

+Now, before we move any further and actually develop an OpenCV application, we must make the OpenCV library available to our app for use.
+Again, we will be using Android Studio for the development of our project.
+Having completed one or two projects in Android Studio is probably sufficient to get through this tutorial, but some basic knowledge is presumed.
+I recommend you start here if you haven't built anything in Android Studio before.